jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 `AddTwo` function in the first form can be reassigned without the Babel compiler complaining.
 The `const` keyword reduces the opportunity for accidentally introducing bugs by preventing the developer from reassigning the function with potentially harmful or unintentional effects.

+A Javascript Array is a list-like Object that contains two methods [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) and [`reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) that helps in developing functional code for React components and Redux reducers.
+The `map` method returns a new Javascript array with the results of executing a function on every member in the original array.
+Using the arrow functional form with the `map` method results in simpler implementation code and is fully functional by taking two inputs, the array and an anonymous function defined with the arrow functional form, and returns a new Array.
+The `reduce` method with the arrow functional form applies an anonymous function that reduces the members the array to single member object.

 ## Resource Templates and Profiles
 The Library of Congress's [Bibframe Editor][BFE] is a BIBFRAME-focused linked-data editor that was an